Hydrangea from beads in a step-by-step master class (photo and video)

 Content

-Hortense is known and loved in Eastern countries alreadya long time ago.
-This flower is different in that it is not only beautiful and gentle, it still loves to change the color of its petals, it can be blue, and then become pink.
-For those who love beading, it will certainly be very interesting to weave such a flower with our own hands.
+Hydrangea has been known and loved in Eastern countries for a long time.a very long time ago.
+This flower is distinguished by the fact that it is not only beautiful and delicate, it also loves to change the color of its petals, it can be blue, and then become pink.
+For those who love beadwork, it will certainly be very interesting to weave such a flower with their own hands.

 Master class on weaving hydrangeas from beads